Triple clasp formulas for $C_2$ webs: Introduction

-In \cite{Kim07} Kim gives single clasp formulas for the $\mathfrak{sp}_4$ projectors (and double and quadruple clasp formulas for $\mathfrak{sl}_3$, among other things).
-Given a tensor product of fundamental representations so that $\varpi_1$ occurs $a$ times and $\varpi_2$ occurs $b$ times, the irreducible module $V(a, b)$ occurs as a summand of this tensor product with multiplicity one.
-Kim's formulas handle the case $V(a, 0)$ and $V(0, b)$.
-The main result of this article is a recursive triple clasp formula for the idempotent projecting to $V(a, b)$ in the case of $\mathfrak{sp}_4$.
+Given a tensor product of fundamental representations so that $V(\varpi_1)$ occurs $a$ times and $V(\varpi_2)$ occurs $b$ times, we will write $V(a, b)$ to denote the top summand.
+In \cite{Kim07}, Kim gives formulas for the $\mathfrak{sp}_4$ clasps projecting to $V(a, 0)$ and $V(0, b)$.
+The main result of this article is a recursive triple clasp formula for the idempotent projecting to $V(a, b)$.